IanSkinner1982/Random-projects/README.md

 #### How to run:

-    Attach Demo.d64 to a drive.
+    Attach Walking.d64 to a drive.
-    Load the "BOOT" file
+    Load and run the "BOOT" file
-    Run the "BOOT" file, and wait...
+    Wait...

 The program will cycle through multiple colors while it is loading.
 It may take up to a minute.
 Some text will appear, then disappear, and the program should soon be ready.